|

 his head, or placed on his forehead.
 The

 oil then would flow down his face.
-Jesus
+The

-was anointed with the Holy Spirit when He was water baptized.
+was anointed with the Holy Spirit when He was water baptized by John.

 He said that he saw the Spirit come down from Heaven as a dove and

-Jesus was not anointed with oil in this instance, but with the Holy
+not anointed with oil in this instance, but with the Holy Spirit.
+One

-He did not receive the Holy Spirit at His water baptism as some
+receive the Holy Spirit at His water baptism as some suggest.

-conceived by the Holy Spirit, and being God from birth means that He
+He was conceived by the Holy Spirit, and being God from birth means

-always had the Holy Spirit in Him.
-That
+that He always had the Holy Spirit in Him.

-and yet be in us at the same time.
+baptism and be in Him at the same time.

 Those

-time, they in actuality received the Holy Spirit into their lives for the
+soon after, they receive the Holy Spirit into their lives.

 anointing of Jesus was an anointing into His ministry.